I have an artexed ceiling – can it be made smooth?

 This depends on the level of damage.
-In some cases, imperfections can be filled with a smooth filler and then sanded, but to achieve a uniform smooth finish the walls should be replastered.
+It also depends on the customers preference to finish.
+Everyone has different standards.
+In some cases, imperfections can be filled with a smooth filler and then sanded, but to achieve a uniform smooth finish the walls are always better when re plastered.
 If you are unsure, give me a call and I’ll be happy to advise you on what is best for you.

 I have had a water leak and the ceiling has a sag in it.
 What can be done about this?

-First you must rectify the problem that is causing the damage.
+First of all we must fix the problem leak that is causing the damage in the first place before we even think about fixing the ceiling.
+Then we can fix the ceiling.
 Plasterboard that has become damp tends to warp and sag.
 Plasterboard that is damp also provides an ideal medium for mould growth.
-Normally the affected plasterboard should be completely removed and replaced with new plasterboard, Then re-plastered as new.
-Another option is to patch in the ceiling, dependant on the amount of damage that has been caused.
+Normally the affected plasterboard will be cut out to the nearest joists and replaced with new plasterboard.
+We will then scrim tape the joints and then plaster to finish.
+Another option is to patch in the ceiling, depending on the amount of damage that has been caused.

-I have had water damage to my ceiling.
+I have a water damaged ceiling.
 Can I get my insurance company to pay for repairs?

 Yes.
-Upon inspection of your property, I would supply you with a free written quotation for you to submit to your insurance company.
-Most insurance companies usually ask for two quotations, so when finding a second company to quote, make sure that their quote is free.
+Upon inspection of your property, I will supply you with a free written quotation.
+You will need to submit the quotation your insurance company.
+Most insurance companies usually ask for at least two quotations.
+So when finding a second company to quote, make sure that their quote is free.

-What do I have to do to prepare my room/work area before the plasterers arrive?
+What do I have to do to prepare my room before the plasterers arrive?

-All areas to be worked on should have all of the furniture and fittings removed to enable the plasterers to reach all areas safely.
+First of all, areas in question should have all furniture and fittings removed.
+This is for the reason that it enables the plasterers to reach all areas safely.
+Also it allows the plasterer to work more efficiently, consequently costing less in time, therefore, less in cost to the customer.
 The plasterer will have adequate dust sheets to cover all necessary surfaces.
 The plasterer will require a supply of cold fresh water and power for mixing tools.